td-ameritrade/robinhood-options-dashboard/README.md

 ## Configuration

-- Make a copy of the config.example.js file and rename to config.js
+- Make a copy of the `config.example.js` file and rename to `config.js`
-- Replace fields with your account info.
+- Replace fields with your Robinhood account info.
-- Install a CORS extension for browser and add 'https://api.robinhood.com' to exposed header
+- Install an 'allow CORS' extension for browser and add 'https://api.robinhood.com' to exposed header

 ## Getting Started